 - How to contact the Information Commissioners Office?

-The NIHR BioResource is a major project funded by the Department of Health and Social Care through the National Institute for Health Research.
+The NIHR BioResource is a major project which is funded by the Department of Health and Social Care through the National Institute for Health and Care Research.
 Funding is routed through the NIHR Cambridge Biomedical Research Centre (BRC), which is a long-term partnership between the Cambridge University Hospitals NHS Foundation Trust (CUH) and the University of Cambridge.

 CUH oversees our handling of data and samples.
-It is one of the largest and most well-known hospitals in the UK and includes Addenbrooke's and the Rosie hospital.
-CUH offers general and specialist care with a proven reputation for its quality of care, information technology, clinical education and training and research.
+It is one of the largest and most well-known hospitals in the UK.

 CUH is registered with the Information Commissioner’s Office (ICO) to process personal and special categories of information under the Data Protection Act 2018 and its registration number is Z7637668.

-The experimental medicine studies we support are run by independent researchers, clinicians or industry partners, who require separate ethical approval before we approach participants on their behalf.
-Therefore, we sit between the researchers and the participants: we do not do the research, nor give clinical care, but instead broker study contributions and contacts.
+The studies we support are run by independent academic researchers, clinicians or industry partners.
+If a study requires that we contact participants – for an additional sample, or to complete an online survey – separate ethical review is required before we approach participants on behalf of the researchers.
+If a study can be performed without re-contact – for example, a new analysis of an existing sample, or research using existing data that has been de-personalised – we can report it to the ethical committee as part of our annual progress report.
+In either case, we sit between the researchers and the participants: we do not do the research, nor give clinical care, but instead broker study contributions and contacts.

-In order to do that, we need to know who you are.
+For the re-contact part of the BioResource to work, we need to know who you are.

-This personal information can be held in a variety of formats, including electronic information in our secure databases, in other computer systems, in video and audio files and in paper format.
+Personal information can be held in a variety of formats, including electronically, in our secure databases, in other computer systems, in video and audio files and in paper format.

 Any personal information we hold about you is processed under Articles 6(1)(e) and 9(2)(j) of the Data Protection Act 2018, namely that we are processing data for “scientific or historical research purposes” and that this is “necessary for the performance of a task carried out in the public interest”.